hansvanlin/Marstek-venus-A/README.md

 Also it is easier to remove/ disable batteries than adding them.
 \
 Due to the discharge bug I changed to different way of controlling the batteries.
 From version 0.1.7 I'm using the schedule's which I can change via Modbus.
-This is now a basic version and power settings now need to be adapted in the flow but later it can be done in the UI.
-The power is now set to 1400W to avoid the bug.
+In this version power settings can be set in the UI.
+The power can be set to 1500W in case it doesn't discharge try 1400W to avoid the fw bug.
 \
 \
 <img width="1866" height="849" alt="image" src="https://github.com/user-attachments/assets/dab7ba52-5fc6-49d3-9a71-0387e06a8484" />